Why

 or safety is desired, an automobile is a better choice.

-Likewise, the services of a
+Likewise, the services of a skilled academic coach are not

-insufficient understanding of course content is the only
+always required.
+If insufficient understanding of course

-factors such as a lack of organization, discipline,
+a lack of organization, discipline, confidence, or

-confidence, or motivation, when learning differences or
+motivation, when learning differences or disabilities, past

-coach.
+academic coach.

 Since academic coaches have better training, more

-than those typically charged by ordinary tutors.
+significantly higher than rates typically charged by

 The scooter/auto analogy aptly applies here, as well.